-This process is intended to maintain a travel projection process that reflects current travel behavior and is able to respond to the increasing information needs placed on the travel projection process.
-Efforts under this task in FY 2010-11 will include:
+This process is intended to maintain a travel projection work program and process that reflects current travel behavior and is able to respond to the increasing information needs placed on the travel projection process.
+Efforts under this task in FY 2012-13 will include:

 - A. Continuing to work with the Transportation Modeling Team to build staff expertise in the use of and advancement of the development of the travel demand model.
-This will include training of the MPO, Planning, and Engineering staff in the use of the updated TransCAD software. - B. Integration of the travel model with the new GIS "street center line digital geo-database" to employ the networking software and to display and maintain transportation project information. - C. Completion of the Lincoln MPO Travel Model Updating and Validation. - D. Work with City and MPO staff to perform modeling analysis to address new land use development proposals. - E. Developing traffic for projections which support transportation planning and engineering efforts in project-related transportation and traffic engineering analyses.
+This will include training of the MPO, Planning, and Engineering staff in the use of the updated TransCAD software. - B. Additional work to fully integrate of the travel model with the new GIS "street center line digital geo-database" and to employ the networking software.
+Finish the GIS data display programming for the MPO web page to project modeled information. - C. Work with City and MPO staff to perform modeling analysis to address new land use and transportation network developments. - D. Developing traffic for projections which support transportation planning and engineering efforts in project-related transportation and traffic engineering analyses.

-Schedule of Products Completion Dates A. Training to advance staff skills in travel demand modeling On-going activity B. Integrate travel model with GIS street center line digital geo-database January 2011 C. Update and Validate the Lincoln MPO Travel Model January 2011 D. Modeling analysis to address new land use development proposals On-going activity E. Develop project-related traffic for projections for transportation planning and traffic engineering analyses As needed
+A. Training to advance staff skills in travel demand modeling On-going activity B. Integrate travel model data with the GIS database and web page December 2012 C. Modeling analysis to address new land use development proposals On-going activity D. Develop project-related traffic for projections for transportation planning and traffic engineering analyses As needed